How to Use This Calculator

 Is it better to put a large down payment on a lease?

-Putting a large down payment on a lease, also known as a capitalized cost reduction, will lower your monthly payments.
+Putting a large down payment on a lease, also known as a capitalized cost reduction, will lower your monthly payments and total lease cost.
 However, if the vehicle is totaled or stolen early in the lease, you may lose some or all of that upfront payment.
 Many financial advisors recommend minimizing down payments on leases and instead using the funds to cover upfront fees or for a security deposit.

 What is the 'effective APR' on a lease?

 The effective APR on a lease is an approximation of the annual interest rate you're paying on the financed portion of the vehicle, derived from the money factor.
 To calculate it, simply multiply the money factor by 2,400.
-For example, a money factor of 0.002 converts to an effective APR of 4.8%, providing a comparable metric to traditional auto loan rates.
+For example, a money factor of 0.002 converts to an effective APR of 4.8%, providing a comparable metric to traditional auto loan rates, as shown in our calculator's results.